zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started-procedure.md

 <!--TODO:  Determine how much of this section was previously included in portalfx-extensions-publishing.md -->

-1. Review the development phases that are located at [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md) to understand how development is related to exit criteria.
+1. Review the development phases that are located at [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md) to understand how development is related to production-ready metrics criteria.

 1. Review the environments that are specified in [portalfx-extensions-branches.md](portalfx-extensions-branches.md) to understand the environments in which the developer can test an extension.